Nerixyz/icu-typ/README.md

 As the WASM bundle includes all localization data, it's quite large (about 8 MiB).

-See [nerixyz.github.io/icu-typ](https://nerixyz.github.io/icu-typ) for a full API reference with more examples.
+See [nerixyz.github.io/icu-typ](https://nerixyz.github.io/icu-typ) for a full API reference with more examples as well as a migration guide.

 ## Example